-Debt consolidation is when an individual avails of one large loan and pays off several smaller debts.
+Debt consolidation is when an individual attains one large loan and pays off several smaller debts.
 Some borrowers can benefit from a debt consolidation loan, which could include a lower interest rate or a monthly payout — or in some cases, both.

 It can be a great strategy to consolidate credit card debt, medical debt, student loans, payday loans and other liabilities.
 There are plenty of good resources and tools available to help people consolidate their debt, reduce stress and move toward financial freedom.

 The total consumer debt in the U.S. has continued to increase over the past two decades.
 Easy access to credit cards and other financial products, including peer-to-peer lending, has contributed to this rise in debt levels.

 The total consumer debt is about $14.9 trillion, including mortgages, auto loans, credit cards and student loans.

 Mortgage and student loan debts were at an all-time high at $10.3 trillion and $1.6 trillion, respectively, in 2020.

 At the end of 2020, the average American carries an average of $5,897 in credit card debt.